U.S. State AI Laws

 Illinois: AI in Hiring and Biometric Data

 Illinois was one of the earliest states to regulate AI, and it remains one of the most active.
-Two laws are particularly important for organizations using AI: the Artificial Intelligence Video Interview Act (AIVITA) and the Biometric Information Privacy Act (BIPA).
+Two laws are particularly important for organizations using AI: the Artificial Intelligence Video Interview Act (AIVIA) and the Biometric Information Privacy Act (BIPA).

-AIVITA (effective January 1, 2020) applies to employers that use AI to analyze video interviews of job applicants.
+AIVIA (effective January 1, 2020) applies to employers that use AI to analyze video interviews of job applicants.
 It was one of the first laws anywhere to directly regulate AI in employment.
 The law requires employers to notify applicants before the interview that AI will be used to analyze their video, explain how the AI works and what characteristics it evaluates, and obtain the applicant's written consent.
 Applicants have the right to request deletion of their video within 30 days, and employers must comply.
 If the applicant does not consent, the employer cannot use AI analysis on that interview.

 BIPA (2008, but increasingly relevant to AI) is not an AI law per se, but it has major implications for AI systems that use biometric data — particularly facial recognition, voiceprint analysis, and fingerprint scanning.
 BIPA requires informed written consent before collecting biometric identifiers, a publicly available data retention and destruction policy, and restrictions on selling or disclosing biometric data.